react-native-community/discussions-and-proposals/proposals/0000-arraybuffer-support-in-turbomodules.md

 export interface Spec extends TurboModule {
   getBuffer(): ArrayBuffer;
   processBuffer(buffer: ArrayBuffer): void;

+  getAsyncBuffer(): Promise<ArrayBuffer>;
+  processAsyncBuffer(buffer: ArrayBuffer): Promise<void>;
 }
 ```

 ## Motivation

-TurboModules currently lack a first-class way to represent `ArrayBuffer` end-to-end in Codegen, which forces developers to rely on copies, ad-hoc platform bridges, global helpers, or external libraries.
+TurboModules currently lack a first-class way to represent `ArrayBuffer` end-to-end in Codegen, which forces developers to rely on copies, direct JSI access, or external libraries.
 This hurts performance for binary-heavy use cases such as media data or ML tensors, and it increases implementation complexity.
 The expected outcome is a cross-platform contract that lets JS and native pass binary data with minimal copying.
 Codegen should be able to generate working code for the `ArrayBuffer` type on every platform.

 For example, several important use cases are currently difficult to implement efficiently while working with TurboModules:

+- **Binary Data Handling (Blob Manager)**: React Native's Blob implementation could benefit from first-class `ArrayBuffer` support, serving as an ideal migration candidate.
+This would enable efficient handling of binary data for file uploads, image processing, and network requests.
 - **Real-time media streaming**: A native video decoder could stream frames directly to a JavaScript-based player component.
 Without zero-copy `ArrayBuffer`s, each frame would need to be copied, leading to significant performance overhead and potential frame drops.
 - **Machine Learning**: On-device ML models often require passing large tensors between native inference engines and JS.
 Copying this data can be a major bottleneck, especially for real-time applications like video analysis.
 - **High-performance networking**: Applications that handle large binary payloads over WebSockets or other protocols (e.g., financial data streams, real-time gaming) may be forced into inefficient data conversion, which adds CPU and memory pressure.
+- **Web Standards and Interoperability**: First-class `ArrayBuffer` support will also enable implementation of web-spec-compatible primitives such as `Blob` and `File`.
+This is particularly important for interoperability across different module frameworks.

-By providing a first-class `ArrayBuffer` type support to TurboModules, this RFC will unblock these and other performance-sensitive areas, making it possible to develop faster more efficient applications for React Native.
+By providing first-class `ArrayBuffer` type support to TurboModules, this RFC will unblock these and other performance-sensitive areas, making it possible to develop faster, more efficient applications for React Native.

 ## Detailed design

 This section contains a description of the design and related topics.
 It's split by topics and affected packages/areas.
 In the expandable sections, extensive code snippets can be found.
 In the final implementation, each area should come with appropriate unit tests.

-### Memory ownership
+### Memory ownership model

+Memory ownership semantics differ based on where the `ArrayBuffer` was created:

+#### JS-to-Native (Borrowing Semantics)

-When passing an `ArrayBuffer` to native code, it should always be treated as "borrowed" or "non-owning": JS owns the ArrayBuffer's memory and the JS GC is responsible for freeing it.
+When passing an `ArrayBuffer` that was created in JavaScript to native code, it should be treated as "borrowed": JavaScript owns the ArrayBuffer's memory and the JS GC is responsible for freeing it.
 Native code should access the passed memory only for the duration of the synchronous call.

-The same rules apply when passing buffers from native to JS: native code remains the owner of the allocated memory and may expose zero-copy buffers to JS.
+**Rationale**: The current implementation of Hermes and JSI does not expose a dedicated API for detaching an `ArrayBuffer` that was created on the JS side.
+Without a proper detachment mechanism, we cannot safely transfer ownership to native code.
+Attempting to do so would result in:

+- The `ArrayBuffer` remaining valid on the JS side with accessible properties (e.g., `byteLength`)
+- No runtime enforcement preventing JS from reading/writing to the buffer while native code uses it
+- Potential race conditions and memory corruption if both sides access the buffer concurrently

+**Concerns**: Community members have raised valid concerns that this deviates from standard `ArrayBuffer` transfer semantics (similar to `postMessage` with transferable objects).
+In standard web APIs, transferred buffers become "detached" and unusable in the sending context, eliminating thread-safety concerns.
+However, implementing true transfer semantics requires dedicated JSI API additions and runtime changes in Hermes.

+Until these underlying platform capabilities are available, borrowing semantics provide a pragmatic path forward while acknowledging the thread-safety implications documented in the Threading section below.

+**Alternatives**: Alternatively, transfer of the ownership to the native can be mimicked by aligning the JS object lifetime with native memory reference.
+It would still allow access to the buffer on the JS side, potentially resulting in race conditions.
+However, it can be clearly stated in the documentation that once a buffer is passed to Native, it cannot be used anymore.

+#### Native-to-JS (Transfer Ownership)

+When passing a buffer from native to JS, ownership can be transferred, and it can be treated as "owned".
+Native code creates the buffer, wraps it in a shared pointer, and passes it to JS.
+The JS GC will properly manage the buffer's lifetime, and the buffer will be freed when no longer referenced.

 ### Threading

 `ArrayBuffer` implementations are not thread-safe; if multiple threads simultaneously read from or write to an `ArrayBuffer`, race conditions can occur.
+This limitation extends from JSI and the JS engine itself, which are also not thread-safe.

+#### Current Approach: Developer Responsibility

-To prevent this, developers must ensure that an `ArrayBuffer` is not accessed concurrently from different threads, for example by making sure that JavaScript thread does not modify the `ArrayBuffer` while native code is working on it.
+With borrowing semantics (JS-to-Native), developers must ensure that an `ArrayBuffer` is not accessed concurrently from different threads.
+For example, developers must avoid modifying an `ArrayBuffer` in JavaScript while native code is processing it on a background thread.

+**Critical Concern**: This places a significant burden on developers, especially those who may not be familiar with thread-safety concepts.
+JavaScript traditionally does not expose thread-safety concerns to developers - when working with Workers or WebWorkers, data is either copied or transferred (becoming inaccessible in the source thread).
+Requiring React Native developers to manually ensure thread-safety is inconsistent with JavaScript's typical safety guarantees and could lead to subtle, hard-to-debug race conditions.

+#### Alternative Approach: Transfer Semantics

+As discussed in the Memory Ownership section, transfer semantics (moving ownership rather than borrowing) would eliminate these thread-safety concerns:

+- The source thread would lose access to the buffer (it becomes "detached")
+- Only one thread can access the buffer at any time
+- No manual synchronization needed
+- Aligns with standard JavaScript behavior for transferable objects

+However, this requires underlying platform support not currently available in JSI/Hermes.

 ### Types